What is an SUV? We have the answer ... sort of

 SUVs and crossovers are typically heavier, less aerodynamic and hence less fuel-efficient than saloons and hatchbacks, and come in for plenty of criticism as a result.

-When criticising SUVs, however, it should be noted that the term often encompasses ordinary cars with a few beefier styling cues, and while the J-segment is very broad, many cars classified as SUVs or crossovers achieve fuel economy on a par with their saloon and hatchback equivalents.
+When criticising SUVs, however, it should be noted that the term often encompasses ordinary cars with a few beefier styling cues, and while the J-segment is very broad, advancements in technology and engineering mean that SUVs and crossovers can achieve fuel economy on a par with their saloon and hatchback equivalents, and that outperform older cars in the efficiency stakes.